GMG Radio: GMG Radio

-On 6 July 2001, the company won its second licence West/South Yorkshire regional FM licence, which launched on 25 March 2002.
+On 6 July 2001, the company won its second Real Radio licence, a West/South Yorkshire regional FM licence, which launched on 25 March 2002.

 In May 2002, GMG radio made a bid of £41 million to Jazz FM plc at 180p a share.
 The bid came on the day when the draft Communication Bill was published Jazz FM plc's largest shareholder, Clear Channel had been waiting for a 220p a share bid, but agreed to the 180p a share bid in late May.
 Herald Investment Management who had a 7.7% stake in the company and Aberforth Partners were not happy with the 180p a share bid.
 On 6 June, GMG raised its bid to 195p a share to secure the institutional shareholders who were holding out for a better bid.
 Richard Wheatly announced that he would leave Jazz FM once the takeover was complete.
 The offer was declared wholly unconditional on 5 July.
 In December 2002, GMG moved its sales operation from Clear Channel Radio Sales to the Chrysalis Group, in line with the sales operation for other GMG Radio stations.

 On 12 July 2004, GMG Radio relaunched ejazz.fm, a dedicated jazz website.
 In January 2005 it launched a service, named Hear It, Buy It, Burn It, to permit users to legally download music from its station's websites.
 In February 2005, Myers announced that they had scrapped plans to launch Channel M Radio, a 24-hour news and talk station for Manchester due to commercial viability issues.

 In March 2005, the Guardian Media Group rejected a £115 million bid from the Chrysalis Group for the GMG Radio division.